-As noted in the potable water section, tThere is one non-U.S. Government-owned 670,000-gallon AST on State-owned land that contains fire protection water.
+There is one non-U.S. Government-owned 670,000-gallon AST on State-owned land that contains fire protection water.
 The fire protection water storage and distribution system at PTA has been privatized and is owned and maintained by Pural Water Specialty Company.
 The Army owns and maintains only the fire protection water pipes from the water meters or demarcation points to the interior of the facilities on U.S. Government-owned land.
-PTA also has approximately ten-13 30,000- to 80,000-gallon dip tanks to support aerial and ground wildfire fighting activities.
-Approximately 4-Seven of the 10-13 dip tanks are within the State-owned land.
-The dip tanks are refilled via 5,000-gallon water tanker trucks (USAG-PTA, 2021eg).
+PTA also has 13 30,000- to 80,000-gallon dip tanks to support aerial and ground wildfire fighting activities.
+Seven of the 13 dip tanks are within the State-owned land.
+The dip tanks are refilled via 5,000-gallon water tanker trucks (USAG-PTA, 2021e).
 The dip tanks are not permanent and can be moved.